 5. Gain exposure to new hobbies

 During childhood, it’s important for kids to try new things.
 Not only does this keep them mentally sharp, but they may discover an activity that they will be able to enjoy for a lifetime.
 At health camps, kids can try activities that they may not normally participate in, such as tennis or water aerobics.
-Your child may even discover a passion for healthy cooking,” smiles Kimberly Gomer, MS, RD, Director of Nutrition at the Pritikin Longevity Center.
-“They return home and become the new family chef, preparing nutritious snacks and meals for the whole family!
+“Here at Pritikin we have children who discover a passion for healthy cooking,” smiles Kimberly Gomer, MS, RD, Director of Nutrition at the Pritikin Longevity Center.
+“They return home and become the new family chef, preparing nutritious snacks and meals for the whole family!”

 6. Establishment of healthy habits

-A couple weeks at a health camp is a great way to jumpstart weight loss, develop a healthy metabolism and learn necessary lifestyle changes, but the true benefit comes from the establishment of healthy habits.
+A couple weeks at a health camp is a great way to jumpstart weight loss, develop a healthy metabolism, and learn necessary lifestyle changes, but the true benefit comes from the establishment of healthy habits.
 By learning how to make nutritious snacks, stay active, and make other healthy strategies a natural part of everyday life, your child will begin to live a mindful lifestyle that can continue for years to come.

-Be sure to dialog with your son or daughter about what he or she learned at the camp.
+Be sure to talk with your son or daughter about what he or she learned at the camp.
 You might be able to incorporate some of the healthy habits with your family at home to help your child continue these changes for a lifetime.
 At the Pritikin Longevity Center, adults learn right along with their children.

 7. Time away from electronics